ScanMountGoat/Smush-Material-Research/README.md

 `cargo run --release -- annotate_decompiled_shaders <decompiled shaders> </render/shader/bin folder> <export folder>`

+## GLSL Dependencies
+Finds all the lines of a decompiled GLSL shader that contribute to the final assignment of the given variable.
+This is helpful when trying to analyze the source code related to a particular variable since only the relevant lines are added to the output file.
+This command works with any decompiled GLSL shader, but the annotated source files will be easier to interpret.

+`cargo run --release -- glsl_dependencies <GLSL input file> <GLSL output file> <var>`
+`cargo run --release -- glsl_dependencies "SFX_PBS_0100000008000269_VS.glsl" "out.glsl" OUT_shLighting.x`

 # Additional Tools
 [ssbh_lib](https://github.com/ultimate-research/ssbh_lib) - Contains the `ssbh_lib_json` and `ssbh_data_json` executables for editing various rendering related file types as JSON
 [xmb_lib](https://github.com/ultimate-research/xmb_lib) - Contains the `xmb` executable that can be used to convert XMB files to and from XML